Puffball: Traditional uses

 Puffballs have a long history of use in traditional medicine across the world.
 The dry, powdery spores were widely used as a styptic to stop bleeding and as a dressing for wounds, burns, and sores.
 This practice was common among Indigenous peoples of North America, who applied the spore powder directly to wounds, cuts, and nosebleeds, and also used it on the umbilical cords of newborns to aid clotting and prevent infection.
 This ethnomycological use was not confined to the Americas, with similar hemostatic applications being independently developed in Asia and Europe.
-Modern scientific analysis has lent support to these traditional practices, finding that puffball spores contain compounds with antimicrobial and antibacterial properties effective against pathogens like ], and that they can promote fibrin formation.
+Modern scientific analysis has lent support to these traditional practices, finding that puffball spores contain compounds with antimicrobial and antibacterial properties effective against some pathogens, and that they can promote fibrin formation.